 Essential oils contain powerful chemicals

 It's important to remember that fragrance ingredients including essential oils can cause skin irritation, breathing difficulties, can damage the environment (if poured down the sink or added to water courses) and most are highly flammable.
 Just because an ingredient is perceived as "natural" it can still have many hazards.
 This is why we're always advising customers to use essential oils with care, knowledge and respect.
 They must be diluted thoroughly before skin application, never ingested and stored away from children and animals, cool and dark in bottles with safety droppers etc. This is to minimise the risk of neat essential oils causing skin irritation or health issues, reaching their flash point or potentially poisoning someone if accidentally ingested.
-Essential oils are very powerful, and can easily remove the print off labels and damage polished and natural surfaces!
+Essential oils are very powerful, contain naturally derived chemicals from plants and can easily remove the print off labels and damage polished and natural surfaces!

 The red warning pictograms on some essential oil flasks can look pretty scary e.g. Eucalyptus has 4 of them.
 It's all about using the material safely and with knowledge.
 When we use essential oils in a skincare product, we carefully dilute and calculate the correct percentage to use so the amount is safe (they're all different, so it's much more than tipping in a few drops and hoping it smells pleasant).
 We calculate the allergen concentration in each and every skincare product that we make, so our customers can read the labels and see which allergens are present (we have to calculate and list 26 allergens in cosmetic products).
 This is why we name all of the essential oils on our product labels (even though it is not a legal requirement, and many cosmetics producers simply state 'parfum' or 'aroma') and their allergens.
-So when you read our labels and see words like limonene, geraniol, citral etc, please be reassured that these are international chemical names for fragrance components, and we typically only list up to 7 of the 26 allergens because we mainly use the safest/skin-kind essential oils in our cosmetic products.
+So when you read our labels and see words like limonene, geraniol, citral etc, please be reassured that these are international chemical names for fragrance components.
+We typically only list up to 7 of the 26 allergens because we mainly use the safest/skin-kind essential oils in our cosmetic products.

 CLP requirements for candles and diffusers

 So we hope this information helps and offers some reassurances.
-If any customer would like more information please drop us a line and we'll be happy to answer your questions.